Skip to main content

 case 'Tab': { closeMenu(); break; }

-Escape and Tab both close, but with a difference: Escape returns focus to the trigger (triggerRef.current?.focus()), while Tab lets the browser move focus naturally to the next element in the document.
+Escape and Tab both close the menu, but they differ on where focus lands: Escape returns focus to the trigger (triggerRef.current?.focus()), while Tab lets the browser move focus naturally to the next element in the document.

 React 19's useId() generates stable, SSR-safe identifiers for the trigger-to-menu relationship: